What is Journyx Doing about Data Security?

 3. Your data is managed by the Journyx team

-Your organization’s data is valuable and sensitive, which is why we don’t outsource the management of your data.
-Journyx staff – and ONLY Journyx staff – handle all customer data and cloud operations.
+Your organization’s data is valuable and sensitive, which is why we don’t outsource the management of your system in the cloud.
+Journyx staff – and ONLY Journyx staff – manage cloud operations.

 4. We adhere to strict data privacy controls.